427 Docklands Drive: The Food Court is located in Waterfront City, near the grass amphitheatre. (In front of Harbour Town)

 Catch the 86, 35 or 70 tram all the way to the last stop at Harbour Town.

 Also open varied hours for events & exhibitions.

-We are currently seeking expressions of interest from individual artists, collectives, curators, groups and organisations.
-We are interested in workshops, exhibitions, art events, launches, short residencies, performances and screenings.
-Although all proposals are welcome, we will be particularly receptive to projects which involve the community and environment of the Docklands.
+We are currently seeking expressions of interest from individual artists, collectives, curators, groups and organisations from all disciplines and areas of the Arts.
+We are interested in workshops, exhibitions, Arts events, launches, short or long-term residencies, performances and screenings.
+Space fees are flexible based on duration and space requirements and can be negotiated in consultation with artists.

 For more information or to apply please use this form.

 In addition to the main committee, The Food Court has on-going support from a range of wonderful volunteers who constantly contribute their time and energy to the space.
 If you’d like to get involved please email us.